Sufficient conditions for uniform bounds in abstract polymer systems and explorative partition schemes: Partition schemes

 Let $C_\Polymer$ be the set of vertices labelled with $\Polymer$ in the cluster.
-Our exploration algorithm prefers to select new vertices with a different polymer label than their prospective parent vertex in the boundary of the already explored part as children.
+The exploration algorithm prefers to select potential nodes with a different polymer label than their parent node in the boundary of the already explored part.
 This preference creates long paths returning back to $C_\Polymer$, if possible, and gives the partition scheme its name.
-The structure of a cluster ensures that there is a supergraph of $H$ in $\SpanningSubgraphs{\Cluster{\vec{\PolymerOther}}}$ containing the missing edge to close the path in $C_\Polymer$.
+The structure of a cluster ensures that there is a supergraph of $H$ in $\SpanningSubgraphs{\Cluster{\vec{\PolymerOther}}}$ containing the missing edge to close the path in $C_\Polymer$ (see figure~\ref{fig_anatomy}).
 Therefore, every tree which contains a path with $\Polymer$ as a label and returns to $C_\Polymer$ with a different polymer label in between is not a singleton tree.
 The remaining singleton trees contain only paths with labels forming a lazy self-avoiding walk in the polymer system.
 Proposition~\ref{prop_singletonsReturning} contains the exact properties of the singleton trees of $\SchemeReturning$.

 \begin{Alg}[$\SchemeReturning$ exploration] Let $H\in\SpanningSubgraphs{G}$.
 For every $k$, let $H_k$, $T_k$, $U_k$, $B_k$ and $P_k$ be as in algorithm~\ref{alg_explorationGeneric}.
 The steps to construct $H_{k+1}$ from $H_k$ on a connected component $C$ of $H_k|_{U_k}$ are:\\